makkus/freckles/freckles/doc/frecklets/evolution.md

 This page describes the different ways to create a *frecklet*.
 To learn how more about how to call/use those, please check out [this page](/doc/getting_started).

+To get into detail about all the properties and allowed keys/values of a full-blown *frecklet*, read the [Anatomy of a *frecklet*](/doc/frecklets/anatomy) page.

 ## Supported formats {: .section-title}
 <div class="section-block" markdown="1">